sortecoevo/sortee/content/upcoming.md

 The conference will run continuously from **15 October** to **16 October** to cover different time zones.

-Content submissions are currently being evaluated.
-The Conference Program will be available on this page soon.
+The Conference Program is now available online via the [SORTEE Shiny app](https://conf-sortee.shinyapps.io/program-app/).

 **Registrations are now OPEN via Humanitix.
 [Register here!](https://events.humanitix.com/sortee-conference-2024)**